-Government Jobs in Vermont with H-1B Sponsorship
+Government H-1B Sponsorship Jobs in Vermont

-Government H-1B sponsorship jobs in Vermont are concentrated around Montpelier, Burlington, and the University of Vermont Medical Center, which is one of the state's largest institutional employers.
+Government H-1B visa sponsorship jobs in Vermont are concentrated around Montpelier, Burlington, and the University of Vermont Medical Center, which is one of the state's largest institutional employers.
 Federal agencies, state departments, and research-affiliated institutions sponsor H-1B workers in specialized technical, scientific, and policy roles where qualified U.S. workers are in short supply.

-See All Government JobsOverview
+Find Government JobsOverview

 Have you applied for this role?